tin2tin/Pallaidium/README.md

 * In the Generative AI add-on preferences, hit the "Uninstall Dependencies" button (to clear out any incompatible libs).

-* Restart Blender.
+* Restart Blender via "Run as Administrator".

 * In the Generative AI add-on preferences, hit the "Install Dependencies" button.

-* Restart Blender.
+* Restart Blender via "Run as Administrator".

 * Open the add-on UI in the Sequencer > Sidebar > Generative AI.